Sports Betting As An Investment

 It is true that sports betting is a higher risk investment then some of the lower yielding standard investments like ISA’s or savings accounts.

-This risk can be mitigated by matched betting and arbitrage which enable you build a risk free starting capital.
-Matched betting and arbitrage profits can become startup capital and from then on you are only risking profits already made.
+However this risk can be mitigated by using matched betting and arbitrage which enable you build a your initial capital.

 Sports betting has now become an extra source of income that has been slowly growing as time goes on.
 There are losing periods but over the long term my initial investment is growing at a rate that just isn’t possible with standard methods of savings.